LukeGrahamLandry/franca/devlog.md

       `int main() { return __LINE__; }` crashes because there hasn't been a `#line` directive, line_delta is uninitialized by new_file and new_num_token doesn't work with negative numbers apparently.
   - set_bytes(junk) the extra capacity in List.reserve_expand_erased
+  - now `backend/meta/test.fr -w` often fails something in github but it's always a different one: abi8, abi6, puts10, abi5,
+    but i can't seem to reproduce it locally.
+  - failing at the end on compiling minic was just because i wasn't chdir-ing out to the right place after cloning the git repo so it didn't work the first time.

 ## (Jul 17)